Ndut initiation rite

-The Ndut is a rite of passage as well as a religious education commanded by Serer religion that every Serer (an ethnic group found in Senegal, the Gambia and Mauritania) must go through once in their lifetime.
+The Ndut is a circumcision rite of passage as well as a religious education commanded by Serer religion that every Serer (an ethnic group found in Senegal, the Gambia and Mauritania) must go through once in their lifetime.
 The Serer people being an ethnoreligious group, the Ndut initiation rite is also linked to Serer culture.
 From the moment a Serer child is born, education plays a pivotal role throughout their life cycle.
 The ndut is one of these phases of their life cycle.
 In Serer society, education lasts a lifetime, from infancy to old age.

 Etymology

 The name Ndut comes from the language of the Ndut people, a sub-group of the Serer people.
 In a religious sense, it means nest.
 It is a place of sanctuary, and the place where Serer boys lodge in preparation for their circumcision.
 These boys are called njuli (initiates).
 The word njuli comes from the Serer word juul (variations: juu) which means a little boy's penis.